 I never knew what I wanted to do with my life.
 When it was time for me to choose a subject to study in college, I chose Chemistry.
 I didn’t choose it because I loved studying it.
 I was being practical.
 Analytical subjects like Math and Science came to me much more easily in high school than creative ones.
 I kept going until I got my Ph.D.
 That is how I started life as a Chemist.
 I never considered the possibility of becoming an artist.

 Later in life, I needed to choose a new career.
-I chose Information Technology largely because I was good at analytical thinking and problem-solving.
+I chose information technology largely because I am good at analytical thinking and problem-solving.
 I was a logical, analytical, left-brained person.

 I never thought of myself as artistic.
 I was good at math and other logical and analytical things, like science and computer programming.
 I just assumed that was who I was and there was no changing it.
 I didn’t feel terrible, I was very good in the realm I had shoehorned myself into.
 Somewhere deep down though, I harbored an idea to be an artistic and creative person.
 I wasn’t consciously aware of the desire, but it dribbled out from inside me at times.